Changing Role of Companies House

 - Data Sharing

-Companies House will have extended powers to check data submitted to it against data held in other databases, such as the Passport Office.
-The Registrar will also be empowered to proactively inform security agencies of potential wrongdoing and share relevant data (rather than on request as now).
+Companies House has extended powers to check data submitted to it against data held in other databases, such as the Passport Office.
+The Registrar is also empowered to proactively inform security agencies of potential wrongdoing and share relevant data.

 - Corporate Directors